The Empire of Light: Partial list of paintings related to The Empire of Light

+In popular culture

-The paintings inspired a scene in the 1973 horror film The Exorcist, which was used on the film's posters and home video releases, in which the character Father Merrin stands in front of the MacNeil family's house.
+The paintings inspired a scene in the 1973 horror film The Exorcist, which was used on the film's posters and home video releases, in which the character Father Merrin stands in front of the MacNeil family's house, lit by a street light but without a daylit sky.
 It also inspired the artwork for the cover of Jackson Browne's 1974 album Late for the Sky.

+The painting also appears in the second episode of the first season of the Korean drama series Squid Game, when the character Jun-ho is searching his missing brother's apartment.